 Compensatory time leave is for non-exempt employees only.
 Compensatory time is calculated for actual hours worked over 40-hours, except for certain police and fire personnel.
 Compensatory time accruals for police and fire personnel are calculated on a 'word-period' basis.
-Police personnel who work over the amount of 86-hours in a 14-day cycle and fire personnel who work over the amount of 182-hours within a 24-day cycle qualify for a special exemption under the FLSA known as the 7(k) exemption.
+Police personnel who work over the amount of 86-hours in a 14-day cycle and fire personnel who work over the amount of 182-hours within a 24-day cycle qualify for a special exemption under the FLSA known as the 7(k) exemption.13

 The City will credit employees, at the rate of one and one-half (1.5) hours of time for each hour of over-time worked in the form of compensatory time.
-The City requires employees to use their accrued compensatory time prior to the use of their accrued sick or annual leave.
-Non-exempt employees may accrue up to a maximum of 240 compensatory hours/time; non-exempt employees who work in law enforcement and fire protection/emergency response positions may accrue a maximum of 480 compensatory hours/time.
-In addition to the City requiring non-exempt employees using accrued compensatory hours prior to accrued sick or annual leave, these employees will be permitted to use accrued compensatory time on a date of their request unless doing so unduly disrupts the operations of their department.
-Non-exempt employees earning in excess of the maximum compensatory hours shall be paid in overtime compensation by the City, but only for the amount of compensatory hours that are in excess of the maximum.
+The City requires employees to use their accrued compensatory time prior to the use of their accrued sick or annual leave.14 Non-exempt employees may accrue up to a maximum of 240 compensatory hours/time; non-exempt employees who work in law enforcement and fire protection/emergency response positions may accrue a maximum of 480 compensatory hours/time.
+In addition to the City requiring non-exempt employees using accrued compensatory time on a date of their request unless doing so unduly disrupts the operations of their department.15 Non-exempt employees earning in excess of the maximum compensatory hours shall be paid in overtime compensation by the City, but only for the amount of compensatory hours that are in excess of the maximum.